-Incident Cost Calculator.
-From WorksafeBC Colangeio says this app has great videos and is easy to use.
+Incident Cost Calculator – From WorksafeBC Colangelo says this app has great videos and is easy to use.
 It takes the user through step-by-step instructions to calculate the cost of a workplace injury.
-It’s available for iOS and android and it’s free.
+It’s available for iOS and Android and it’s free.

-NIOSH Pocket Guide to Hazardous Chemicals: This app isn’t developed by the Centers for Disease Control but it is based government information including on hazmats from the U.S. Department of Transportation.
+NIOSH Pocket Guide to Hazardous Chemicals –This app isn’t developed by the Centers for Disease Control but it is based on government information including on hazmats from the U.S. Department of Transportation.
 It’s $7.99 and is available only for iOS.
 It lists 677 chemicals and works offline.
 The app also comes with an Emergency Response Guidebook.

 NIOSH Ladder Safety – This one is directly from the CDC, works on iOS and Android and is free.
 Users can make ladder angle calculations, and it has great ladder inspection tips.
 It also works offline.